 Malmö: The Modern South

 If Visby feels like a step back in time, Malmö represents a leap into the future, where Sweden’s historical roots intertwine with cutting-edge innovation.
-As the southern gateway to the country, Malmö offers a vibrant blend of medieval charm and modern design.
+As the southern gateway to the country, Malmö offers a lively blend of medieval charm and modern design.

 The Western Harbor District showcases Malmö’s commitment to innovation with the Turning Torso, a twisting skyscraper and Sweden’s tallest building, commanding the skyline.
-This former industrial area has transformed into a model of sustainable urban design with eco-friendly housing, scenic promenades, and vibrant green spaces.
+This former industrial area has transformed into a model of sustainable urban design with eco-friendly housing, scenic promenades, and lively green spaces.

 Gothenburg: Coastal Urbanity

 Sweden’s second-largest city, Gothenburg, combines seafaring charm with innovation and culture.
-I began in Haga, Gothenburg’s oldest neighborhood, where cobblestone streets weave through charming cafes and boutique shops – the perfect place to enjoy a fika break with freshly baked cinnamon buns.
+I began in Haga, Gothenburg’s oldest neighborhood, where cobblestone streets weave through charming cafes and boutique shops, the perfect place to enjoy a fika break with freshly baked cinnamon buns.